open-meteo/open-data/README.md

 ### Historical Weather Data

-The following models are used in the [Historical Weather API](https://open-meteo.com/en/docs/historical-weather-api)
+The following models are used in the [Historical Weather API](https://open-meteo.com/en/docs/historical-weather-api).
+Note: The historical weather API integrates high resolution data from ECMWF IFS which is not part of the open-data distribution.

 | Model                | Region | Resolution     | Timeinterval | Delay to realtime | Updates        | # Surface Variables | # Pressure Variables | Available since |
 | -------------------- | ------ | -------------- | ------------ | ----------------- | -------------- | ------------------- | -------------------- | --------------- |